 Because grades communicate the relative weight of course goals and assignments and because grades in a course may have great influence on students’ future academic work, most students are very sensitive about grades and the criteria on which they are based: “Will this be on the test?
 How much does the quiz count toward the final grade?
 Do you consider attendance and participation?” are typical questions.
 Determine assessment criteria from the onset, it is helpful to explain these standards clearly to students and reinforce their application consistently throughout the quarter.

 Consistency is also important when it comes to concerns such as accepting late papers and taking more than the time allotted for an exam.
 Attention to these matters in the beginning will save you time and energy later.

 When students ask to have a grade changed or contest an answer, act carefully.
 Give yourself time for further investigation in order to help you prepare a fair and equitable response.
-You should note that UW policy states that “no instructor may change a grade that he or she has turned into the Registrar.
+You should note that UW policy states that “Except in the case of error, no instructor may change a grade that he or she has turned into the Registrar.
 Grades cannot be changed after a degree has been granted.”
-See UW Policy Director on Grades, Honors, and Scholarship for more information.
+See UW Policy Director on Grades, Honors and Scholarship for more information.

 - Develop a sense of your academic standards early on in the quarter in collaboration with your supervising faculty member and fellow TAs (if applicable).

 - Be consistent throughout the quarter.
 If you are working with other TAs plan to meet and talk about grading criteria and approaches.
 This will ensure reliability and consistency across the entire scope of the lecture class.
 If, for example, your grades are skewed at the high or low end, or are not in line with your colleagues, meet with your colleagues to discuss what your questions or assignments are designed to evaluate.
 Comparing grades on a set of essays can be one of the most productive ways of arriving at a common language and standard for assessment.